Nuclear Output to Reach 358-364 TWh in 2023

 Recovery from Corrosion Issues Drives Positive Forecast

-The corrosion crisis, which stemmed from faulty reactor equipment, severely impacted EDF’s nuclear fleet and led to a significant decline in France’s nuclear output.
-However, under the leadership of CEO Luc Rémont, EDF has worked to address these issues, implementing corrective measures that have already helped boost production by 15% from 2022 to 2023.
-This recovery is crucial for France, as the country seeks to meet growing electricity demand and reduce its dependency on energy imports, particularly from Russia, in light of the ongoing geopolitical crisis following the invasion of Ukraine.
+EDF’s nuclear fleet faced a major setback due to faulty reactor equipment, leading to a significant drop in France’s nuclear output.
+Under CEO Luc Rémont’s leadership, EDF has implemented corrective measures to address these issues.
+As a result, production has increased by 15% from 2022 to 2023.
+This recovery is vital for France, as it aims to meet rising electricity demand and reduce dependence on energy imports, especially from Russia, amid the ongoing geopolitical crisis following Ukraine’s invasion.

 Boost from Flamanville Reactor and Record Energy Exports